Posts

 Image

 All the time we are spending at home due to COVID-19 impacts the nature of the human-dog relationship.
 Both humans and dogs have the potential to benefit from this arrangement.
-Guest post by Christy Hoffman, PhD.
+By Christy Hoffman, PhD.
 Photo: Baramyou0708/Shutterstock The nature of the human-dog relationship has changed in recent weeks due to COVID-19 and all the restrictions placed on human movement.
 Most dogs in the United States have years of experience spending their days alone while the adults in the household work and the children attend school.
 Now, in many cases, the entire family is under the same roof 24 hours a day, 7 days a week.
 Below, Dr. Christy Hoffman, animal behaviorist and director of the Anthrozoology Master’s program at Canisius College (Buffalo, NY), describes ways in which this new arrangement may be beneficial to human-dog relationships.
 In addition, she identifies reasons why this new situation requires thoughtful consideration.
-Generations of dog enthusiasts have bred do
+Generations of dog enthusiasts have bred dogs who show gr

 The PPG Virtual Summit - and a Wag Giveaway